Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 32 “Or else, while the other is still far away, he sends a delegation and asks for terms of peace.

 The Lord wants us to give up all our own possessions and follow Him.
-The spirit of true discipleship includes giving up everything and following the Lord.
-These words may appear to have the same meaning as the words the Lord Jesus told the rich ruler in Luke 18:22: “… sell all that you possess and distribute it to the poor, and you shall have treasure in heaven; and come, follow Me”.
+The spirit of true discipleship involves giving up everything in order to follow the Lord.
+These words of the Lord Jesus can help us understand the meaning of what He told the rich ruler in Luke 18:22: “Sell all that you possess and distribute it to the poor, and you shall have treasure in heaven; and come, follow Me”.

 What does the Lord require of us when He says His disciples must give up all their own possessions?